Broderick-Westrope/TodoList-MVC-API/readme.md

 - [ ] Remove Task from Project
 - [ ] Delete Tasks when their Project is deleted
 - [ ] Delete Projects & Tasks when their User is deleted
+- [ ] When a Task is removed from a Project, delete the project if it contains no other Tasks
 - [ ] User Sign-In
 - [ ] User Sign-Out
 - [ ] Change User email